Open Education Season 2026: A Capstone Update

 1. The Canvas Course: Open Education Trailblazers Badge Program

 An 18-badge, self-paced course organized across six pathways (Foundation, Bridge, Practice, Creation, Engagement, Advocacy) that creates multiple entry points for engagement at whatever level fits people's capacity and interests.
-The fall pilot taught me what this program needs to succeed, and I'm redesigning it based on that learning.
+The fall pilot taught us what this program needs to succeed, and we're redesigning it based on that learning.

 An openly licensed companion book that translates the research and theory into accessible language, using personal narrative to explore how Open Education connects to social justice, care ethics, and educational equity.
-This book is for practitioners—people doing the day-to-day work of building open education programs who need both inspiration and practical guidance.
+This book is for everyone—students, faculty, staff, administrators, librarians, and community members—designed with multiple entry points and multiple stakeholders in mind.
+It's a book about Open Education that practices what it teaches: creating pathways for different kinds of participation and recognizing that everyone has a role to play in building more accessible, equitable learning environments.

 A practitioner case study examining how narrative, community, and invitation can expand who participates in Open Education, grounded in critical pedagogy (Freire, hooks), communities of practice (Wenger), and care ethics (Noddings, Tronto).
 This paper will document the Season 2026 initiative and contribute to scholarship on open education program design.